Midlands on the Move: More Midlanders Who Made A Move

 Sophie Turner

 The Game of Thrones star was born in Northampton and made her acting debut as Sansa Stark in the HBO series Game of Thrones (2011–2019).
 Receiving an Emmy Award nomination for Outstanding Supporting Actress in 2019, Turner then leaped from TV to film with a role portraying a young Jean Grey in the X-Men film series.
-Turner moved to Chesterton, Warwickshire when she was two and attended Warwick Prep School & The King's High School.

-She grew up near Leamington Spa and said, "My childhood was pretty fun.
+Growing up, Turner moved to Chesterton, Warwickshire when she was two and attended Warwick Prep School & The King's High School.
+She then spent time near Leamington Spa and has since said, "My childhood was pretty fun.
 We had pigsties, barns and a paddock, and used to muck around in the mud."
-And more recently she became a patron of Playbox Theatre in Warwick where Turner performed herself when she was growing up.
-And now an established presence around the world she is set to play Lara Croft in the upcoming Prime Video Tomb Raider live-action series.
+And more recently, she became a patron of Playbox Theatre in Warwick - a place where Turner herself performed when she was younger.
+Now an established presence around the world, she is soon set to play Lara Croft in the upcoming Prime Video Tomb Raider live-action series.
 Another Midlands success!

 Clint Mansell

 The composer of choice for director Darren Aronofsky, Mansell may be best known for his Requiem for a Dream soundtrack, particularly "Lux Aeterna" and its many reiterations which have been featured in multiple adverts, films, trailers, video games and more.
 Despite being a global star, Mansell actually hails from Coventry and at 19, while living in Stourbridge, he joined Pop Will Eat Itself as vocalist.
 And this alt-rock career eventually saw him living in a US apartment owned by Trent Reznor (Nine Inch Nails & a film composer himself).
-He then met Aronofsky and scored his film Pi, which also won him the City of Birmingham award at the Birmingham Film Festival in 2000!
+He then met Aronofsky and scored his film Pi (which also won him the City of Birmingham award at the Birmingham Film Festival in 2000!)

 Check out this amazing 2008 interview by Flatpack when the musician adapted a track for a film telling the story of Coventry’s history.